Superabsorbent Polymer Supply During 2023 and Beyond

 This effectively shut off supply of GAA to Nippon Shokubai Company, Chattanooga SAP plant.

-4. Dow chemical announced in that they too had an acrylic acid unit down and had to reduce
+4. Dow chemical announced that they too had an acrylic acid unit down and had to reduce shipments to customers.

 This further reduced the SAP production to at least 2 domestic SAP plants.